Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/README.md

 <b>Discipline | <b>Computer Science and Engineering
 :--|:--|
 <b> Lab | <b> Programming for Problem Solving Lab
 <b> Experiment|     <b> 3.
-Write A Program that simply takes elements of array from the user and finds the sum of these elements.
+Write a program that simply takes elements of array from the user and finds the sum of these elements.
 <h5> About the Lab (Objective) : </h5>

 The lab is created to to introduce students to the basic knowledge of programming fundamentals of C